Quantifying Coffee Grinders

 The role of fines in espresso

-On the other hand unimodal PSD is said to provide "clarity".
+On the other hand, unimodal PSD is said to provide "clarity".
 There is no over-extraction of the fines.
 This over-extraction tends to come with some bitterness, which disturbs said clarity.
-Bitterness is inherently not a bad thing, but a matter of taste.
-Having it in the cup might dominate or numb other flavors though.
+Bitterness is inherently not a bad thing but a matter of taste.
+Having it in the cup might dominate or numb other flavors, though.

 Permeability: Measure of how well fluids can flow through a medium

-Lets put some numbers to it.
+Let's put some numbers to it.
 An example

-Let's go into two simplified PSDs.
-They show two grinders with a dialed-in espresso.
 When it comes to the taste of the coffee, all elements are interconnected.
-A separation of the elements does not fully work, but it can be a helpful mental concept to understand individual contributions.
+A separation of the elements does not fully

-• The integral of contributions of the fines <100μm<100\mu m is smaller for grinder B. Relative to grinder A, it has "less body" and produces a more nuanced shot.
-I am not sure whether it is harder to dial in.
+is smaller for grinder B. Relative to grinder A, it has "less body" and produces a more nuanced shot.
+I am not sure whether it is harder to dial in. - The clearer main peak helps pronounce the coffee better.
+More particles can be extracted at their sweet spot.

 My Desire

-While I enjoy nerding out on coffee occasionally; in my day to day I prefer a quickly dialed in coffee and usually want the process to just work™.
+While I enjoy nerding out on coffee occasionally, in my day-to-day I prefer a quickly dialed-in coffee and usually want the process to just work™.
 I think I prefer the expressive coffee notes (found with more clarity) over the more bitter aspects, but don't dislike them either.

 This leaves me deciding between different kinds of bimodal burrs.
 In the discussed example above, my choice would then be grinder B.

 I want my next grinder to last at least 10 years.
-It thus needs to provide a platform, that allows exchanging the burrs in the future.
+It thus needs to provide a platform that allows exchanging the burrs in the future.

 Workflow